moxin-org/Moxin-LLM/README.md

 ## Inference

 You can use the following code to run inference with the model.
-The model is saved under './model/' directory.
-Change the model directory accordingly or use the Huggingface link.

 ```
 import torch
 from transformers import AutoTokenizer, AutoModelForCausalLM, pipeline